silx-kit/pyFAI/doc/source/usage/tutorial/multi-geometry.rst

 As described in the publication, the average is calculated by the ratio of the (intensity-) weighted histogram by the unweighted histogram.
-By enforcing a same bin position over multiple gerometries, one can create a combined weighted and unweighted histograms by simply summing all partial histograms from each geometry.
+By enforcing a same bin position over multiple geometries, one can create a combined weighted and unweighted histograms by simply summing all partial histograms from each geometry.

 The resulting pattern is obtained as usual by the ration of weighted/unweighted